Nubebuster/CryptoProfitTracker/README.md

 ## How to use
 1. Set your api keys
 2. Set your data
-3. Run the program with the arguments [PAIR, BNBFEE] Example: [BTCUSDT, 0.00075]
+3. Run the program with the arguments [PAIR, BNBFee] Example: [BTCUSDT, 0.00075]
-> BNBFEE needs to be supplied so the value of BNB does not have to be queried for every transaction
+> BNBFee needs to be supplied so the value of BNB does not have to be queried for every transaction.
+> Moreover, this is a constant value so there is no point querying the BNB price for every transaction.
 ## Set api keys
 Run this program to create the config file.
 This file will be created in your Documents/BinanceProfitTracker
 ## Set data